zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/merge-matched-and-condition-expression.md

 # MergeMatchedAndConditionExpression

-The `MergeMatchedAndConditionExpression` allows you to perform only the `UPDATE` in the `BulkMerge` if all property is equal to the database value.
+The `MergeMatchedAndConditionExpression` allows you to perform only the `UPDATE` in the `BulkMerge` if the specified property value is equal to the database value.

 The following example updates all those records in which `CreatedDate` value is equal to the database value.